 - SCAGO’s May 27th, 2006 Forum on Sickle Cell Disease & other communal Issues.

-Questions asked were meant to show attitude towards SCD, the familiarity of subjects to genotype testing, if they have had it done, and if not, has the seminar/event they are attending influenced them to want to get this testing done for both themselves and their children.
+Questions asked were meant to show attitude towards SCD, the familiarity of subjects with genotype testing if they have had it done, and if not, has the seminar/event they are attending influenced them to want to get this testing done for both themselves and their children.

 SafeCare Medical included a hemoglobin electrophoresis test in the blood work of all patients for a period of three to six months.
 The test results identified 1 in 4 of individuals from specific African cultures as carriers of the sickle cell trait.
 Nigerians ranked highest on the list of carriers.

 This booklet provides an overview of the questions asked in the questionnaire and the interview conducted with comments from individuals living with SCD, mothers living with sickle cell patients, youths who do not know their carrier status, carriers of the sickle cell genes, a family doctor as well as community and spiritual leaders from the At-Risk Communities of Jane/Finch and Scarborough areas.

 - Help both parents and young people, especially from the African cultures where there is a strong shame stigma attached to this disease, that there is really no shame in having SCD or carrying the

 - Help the health care professionals understand the needs of the different cultures represented in Canada as evident in what some considered shameful and hopefully help them overcome the unnecessary stigma while recommending adequate testing and care that will improve their state of